ThisTheThe/MicroMike/README.md

 If you would like support added for another plugin, feel free to file an issue.

-This theme is derived from:
+Older versions of this theme are derived from:
 * https://github.com/SMUsamaShah/Obsidian-Win98-Edition
 * https://github.com/zcysxy/Obsidian-Terminal-Theme
 * https://github.com/chetachiezikeuzor/Yin-and-Yang-Theme